SPLA Audit How-to Guide 2024

-Look at the Effective Licensing Position (ELP) mock-up in the picture above.
+Look at the Effective Licensing Position (ELP) report mock-up in the picture above.
 You should notice that it has one column per calendar month.

 In a "normal" audit, you may try and negotiate your past mistakes away by saying, for example: "We are decommissioning these servers".
 And in some cases, you may be excused.
 It's not going to work in SPLA.
 If the auditor finds a past error in your data, it will add to your monthly shortfalls in that period.

 When you don't have robust data for a specific month, the auditor will extrapolate it from the data you managed to collect.
-SPLA stipulates that "Microsoft will presume that unreported use began upon commencement of each End User relationship unless Customer reasonably demonstrates a different scope and duration."
+SPLA stipulates: "Microsoft will presume that unreported use began upon commencement of each End User relationship unless Customer reasonably demonstrates a different scope and duration."

-It's imperative to keep as much reliable historical data as possible to "demonstrate a different scope and duration" when necessary.
+It's imperative to keep as much reliable historical data as possible to "demonstrate a different scope and duration".

 Here are a few more things you need to know about the SPLA audit